andresilva/scala-pool/README.md

 ## Installation

-scala-pool's latest release is `0.3.0` and is built against Scala `2.11.8`.
+scala-pool is currently available for Scala 2.10 and 2.11, the latest version is `0.3.0`.

 To use it in an existing SBT project, add the following dependency to your `build.sbt`: